syncfusion-content/maui-docs/MAUI/TreeView/selection.md

 The TreeView allows to select the items through keyboard interactions.
 Behavior of key navigation is explained as follows:

-* When the `SelectionMode` is `Single` or `SingleDeselect`, the selected item is highlighted with `FocusBorderColor` around the item while key navigation.
+* When the `SelectionMode` is `Single` or `SingleDeselect`, the selected item is highlighted with focus border around the item while key navigation.

-* When the `SelectionMode` is `Multiple` or `Extended`, the `FocusBorderColor` will set to the `CurrentItem`.
+* When the `SelectionMode` is `Multiple` or `Extended`, the focus border will set to the `CurrentItem`.

-## FocusBorderColor

-The `FocusBorderColor` property is used to set the border color for the current focused item.The default color is `Color.FromArgb("#000000")`.

-## FocusBorderThickness
-The `FocusBorderThickness` property is used to set the border thickness for the current focused item.
-The default thickness is `1.2f`.

 ## Limitation

-* When a grid is loaded inside the `ItemTemplate` with background color, the `SelectionBackgroundColor` will not display.
-Because, it overlaps the `SelectionBackgroundColor`.
+* When a grid is loaded inside the `ItemTemplate` with a background color, the `SelectionBackground` will not displayed because it overlaps the `SelectionBackground`.
 In this case, set the background color for the TreeView instead of grid in the `ItemTemplate`.
 * When the `TreeView` contains duplicated items in the collection, only the first item whose instance was created initially will be selected or deselected.